 There are a variety of under-utilized technologies available — such as automation, artificial intelligence, and predictive capabilities — that can free up time for your salespeople to do what they do best: Sell.
 Every minute they spend on things someone else can do is a minute they could have been selling.

 Networking and connecting with people is an important aspect of business.
 In fact, selling is all about building engagement and creating relationships.
-Just like it’s important for founders to have a mentor, your sales team can also benefit from a mentorship and coaching program.
+Just like it’s important for founders to have a mentor, your sales team can also benefit from a mentorship and coaching in sales program.

 Mentorship gives both parties an opportunity to engage in collaborative learning.
 Mentorship can help your employees increase their confidence on the job, boost their morale, up-skill, and learn new sales strategies.
 Mentorship has also been shown to improve both startup and survival rates for businesses.